Skip to content

 This is a question that comes up often.
 The answer is yes—and without compromise.

-"I can't do skin-to-skin contact" If possible, it takes place right in the operating room
+• “I can’t do skin-to-skin contact” → if conditions allow, it takes place right in the operating room.

-"Breastfeeding is more painful after a C-section" Positioning is key—certain positions help avoid pressure on the scar
+• “Breastfeeding is more painful after a C-section” → positioning is key; certain positions help avoid pressure on the incision.

 For comfortable breastfeeding in any position, our Breastfeeding t-shirts are designed with discreet openings that are accessible even when lying down.